India makes exemption for Nepal, allows some refined palmolein imports- sources

 The move could put pressure on Indian refiners as imports from Nepal were allowed at zero duty under a regional treaty.
 It will also help Nepal, as refined palm oil and palmolein are its largest export earners.

-Licences to import around 88,000 tonnes of refined bleached deodorised palmolein from Nepal were issued to about half a dozen importers, said a Kolkata-based official at India's Directorate General of Foreign Trade (DGFT).

-India had restricted imports of refined palm oil and palmolein in January, a move that targeted top supplier Malaysia, which had criticised New Delhi's new citizenship law and its policies in Kashmir, but which also hurt Nepal.
+India had restricted imports of the products in January, a move that targeted top supplier Malaysia, which had criticised New Delhi's new citizenship law and its policies in Kashmir, but the measure also hurt Nepal.

-Kathmandu has been urging New Delhi to allow imports of refined palm oil and palmolein.
+Licences to import around 88,000 tonnes of refined bleached deodorised palmolein from Nepal were issued to about half a dozen importers, a Kolkata-based official at India's Directorate General of Foreign Trade (DGFT) said on Wednesday.

 "We have made an exception with Nepal.
 Refined palm oil imports are not allowed from any other country," said another DGFT official.